-J. Employee Health Care Coverage
+Health Care

-During the year ended August 31, 2017, employees of the District were covered by a health insurance plan (the Plan).
-The District paid premiums of \$192 per month per employee to the Plan.
-Employees, at their option, authorized payroll withholdings to pay premiums for dependents.
-All premiums were paid to a third party administrator, acting on behalf of the licensed insurer.
+During the year ended, employees of the Hawkins Independent School District were covered by a health insurance plan (the Plan).
+The District paid premiums of \$ 341 per month per employee and employees, at their option, authorized payroll withholdings to provide dependents' coverage under the Plan.
+All premiums were paid to TRS Activecare (Aetna).
 The Plan was authorized by Article 3.51-2, Texas Insurance Code and was documented by contractual agreement.

-The contract between the District and the third party administrator is renewable September 1, 2017, and terms of coverage and premium costs are included in the contractual provisions.
+The contract between the Hawkins Independent School District and TRS Activecare (Aetna) is renewable September 1 of each year and terms of coverage and premium costs are included in the contractual provisions.

-Latest financial statements for the TRS Active Care are available for the year ended December 31, 2016, have been filed with the Texas State Board of Insurance, Austin, Texas, and are public records.
+Latest financial statements for Aetna are available for the year ended December 31, 2016, and have been filed with the Texas State Board of Insurance, Austin, Texas, and are public records.